5 Association Analysis: Basic Concepts

 ## 3 bass

-Look at created items.
-They are still called column names since the transactions are actually stored as a large sparse logical matrix (see below).
+Look at the created items.
+They are also called columns names since the transactions are stored as a large, sparse logical matrix.

 colnames(trans)